What is the Service Delivery Indicator initiative?

 Although there are currently several surveys and data collection activities that capture aspects or portions of education and health service delivery, the SDI data are different from those in several ways.
-SDI is designed to provide the link between investment and the performance outcomes; it includes both education and health; it is more frequent (surveys are meant to be conducted every two years rather than five or 10-year cycles); and the SDI survey instrument has been standardized so the data can be compared internally as well as across countries.
+SDI is designed to provide the link between investment and the performance outcomes; it includes both education and health; it is more frequent; and the SDI survey instrument has been standardized so the data can be compared internally as well as across countries.

 Finally, SDI does not rely on data that are self-reported by educators and health workers at the community level, which can be inconsistent.
 Instead, an SDI team conducts the survey.